 As a business, that’s a serious brand consideration.
 You might not like how Instagram uses your image but you won’t have a leg to stand on.

 Instagram is a specific example but this goes for many blogging platforms, too.
 They have greater rights over what you see as ‘your’ content than you may be aware of.
 In its terms, Medium retains the right to use your content for advertising purposes and to promote their own advertisers within your content.
 As an extra bonus, the platform can also delete ‘any content you post for any reason’.

 Always control your brand’s content

-The hours poured into developing content that reflects your brand could ultimately be wasted if you entrust it to a third-party blogging site.
+The hours poured into developing blog content that reflects your brand could ultimately be wasted if you entrust it to a third-party blogging site.
 Your brand, your content – it belongs on your website.